There is so much to learn about Tarot

 It is generally accepted that tarot cards can pick up energies from other people, so it makes sense to keep your deck safe in a tarot bag or tarot box if you don’t want other people picking them up and handling them.
 It is also good for keeping all the cards together safely – if a card or two goes missing you are unlikely to be getting absolutely true readings.
 Our tarot deck comes with a tarot bag included in the price, which is worth considering!

 There are hundreds of crystals to choose from and many can help focus your thoughts, but they are not absolutely necessary during a reading, though even just one or two small crystals might help get you into the zone – my favourites are rose quartz and clear quartz.
-I also like the odd Tiger’s eye – but that is just me.
+I also love Tiger’s eye – but that is just me.

 Well, again, you might want beautiful candles in a full sized candelabra or a few little tea lights set in appropriate holders.
 Candle flames have a calming effect and they can help us connect to energies that may assist us – such as angels and spirit guides, if you like to ask for their help.